 Move your Photos library to an external storage device

-- Quit Photos for macOS.
+- Quit Photos.

 - In another Finder window, locate your Photos library.
 The default location is Users > [username] > Pictures, and it's named Photos Library.photoslibrary.

 - Drag your Photos library to its new location on the external drive.
 If you see an error, select your external drive's icon in the Finder, then choose File > Get Info.
 If the information under Sharing & Permissions isn't visible, click , then make sure the "Ignore ownership on this volume" checkbox is selected.
 If it's not selected, click to unlock it, enter an administrator name and password, then select the checkbox.2

 If you have a permissions issue with your photo library, you might be able to resolve the issue by using the Photos library repair tool.